-Vascular system of our body comprises of blood vessels which carry blood from the heart to various body parts and then back to the heart.
+The vascular system of our body comprises of blood vessels which carry blood from the heart to various body parts and then back to the heart.
 Peripheral vasculature comprises of all the blood vessels of the body except those supplying the heart and brain.
-Peripheral vascular diseases occur in 40 to 50 per cent of the adult population.
+Peripheral vascular diseases occur in 40 to 50 percent of the adult population.

 Varicose veins is another condition affecting the peripheral vasculature.
 Varicose veins are veins under the skin of the legs, which have become widened, bulging, and twisted.
 They are very common and do not cause medical problems in most people.
 There are two main systems of veins in the legs which are deep veins and superficial veins.

-Dr Abhilash Shandalya is one of the best vascular surgeons in Hyderabad.
+Dr. Abhilash Shandalya is one of the best vascular surgeons in Hyderabad.
 He is a well-known specialist for varicose veins.
 He has successfully treated varicose veins for more than 5,000 patients.
-He has performing the ELVT procedure for the past 4 years with great results.
+He has performed the ELVT procedure for the past 4 years with great results.

 You can visit Flow Vascular clinic at H.No: 2-22-298/2/A, Sree Krishna Diagnostic Center Building, 2nd Floor, Beside Kalamandir, KPHB Main Road, Kukatpally, Hyderabad.
 You can also book an appointment on https://www.drabhilash.com/book-an-appointment/ or call on (+91) 99896 49498,99590 33037.

 Visit https://www.drabhilash.com/ to know more about the treatment options for varicose veins.